 Here are some additional details to consider to help you decide whether this creative approach to clinical trials interests you:

-- Earlier and more intense interaction with the FDA is critical to the development of an acceptable design with appropriate safeguards and sufficient decision parameters specified in advance of trial initiation.
-These interactions can be very fruitful but may result in significant redirection during initial preparatory stages.
+Earlier and more intense interaction with the FDA is criticalto the development of an acceptable design with appropriate safeguards and sufficient decision parameters specified in advance of trial initiation.
+These interactions can be very fruitful but may result in significant redirection during the initial preparatory stages.

-Read more about the FDA’s guidance on adaptive clinical trials in our publication on the topic:
+Read about the considerations required for adaptive design clinical trials based on the FDA’s recent guidance: